dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 1. The copy could take up to 30-60 minutes or possibly longer (in tests it sometimes ran as long as 60 minutes), you can monitor the progress by repeatedly issuing the following command:

-    > **Note**: The `msftnvidia.vhd` blob name is the name of the pre-existing source vhd.
+    > **Note**: The `msftnvidiaimage.vhd` blob name is the name of the pre-existing source vhd image being copied.
 Do not change the name in the command below.

     ```bash
     azure storage blob copy show